derrick-wippler-anchor/flake/README.md

 ## MCP Server Mode

-Flake can run as an MCP (Model Context Protocol) server, allowing agentic clients like Claude Code to use it as a tool to detect flaky tests in any Go project directory.
+Flake can run as an MCP (Model Context Protocol) server, allowing agentic clients to use it as a tool to detect flaky tests in any Go project directory.

 ### Usage